 How retailers can compete with Amazon

-Small businesses and entrepreneurs used to understand the value of creating relationships with customers.
-With the advent of big box stores, however, many lost their way, focusing on the quantity models that made Target, Wal-Mart and Amazon famous.
-As BonTon, Macy’s, and JC Penney have demonstrated, however, the quantity over quality model is difficult to maintain.
-Even for publicly traded beasts.
+Small businesses and entrepreneurs used to understand the value of creating relationships with customers and making an enjoyable experience with personalized service.
+With the advent of big box stores, however, many lost their way, focusing on the mass-quantity models that made Target, Wal-Mart and Amazon famous.
+As BonTon, Macy’s, and JC Penney have demonstrated, the quantity over quality model is difficult to maintain, even for publicly traded beasts.